The symplectic cohomology of magnetic cotangent bundles: Proof of the main theorem

 Write $w^s:=w^0\#(u|_{(-\infty,s]\times S^1})$.
 The last term in the energy identity can be rewritten as

-Control of the last expression is the key to establishing compactness of the moduli spaces and thus the well definedness of continuation maps.
+Control of the last expression is the key to establishing compactness of the moduli spaces and thus the well-definedness of continuation maps.
 But first, we must show that energy control indeed guarantees compactness. \begin{thm} Let $J_s$ be roughly conical at infinity and let $(H,J_i)$ be strongly dissipative for both $\omega_{\sigma_0}$ and $\omega_{\sigma_1}$.
-For any $E>0$ there is a compact set $K_E\subset T^*M$ such that any continuation trajectory
+For any $E>0$ the moduli space